Changelog for TUFLOW 2026.0.0

 All features of TUFLOW Classic and HPC are supported in the Linux build, producing results equivalent to the Windows version.

-To install the beta version, download the appropriate package for the Linux distribution from the TUFLOW Downloads page and install the package using the appropriate package manager for the distribution.
-For example, on Ubuntu, the TUFLOW 2026 beta can be installed using the following command in the terminal (making sure to use the correct path to the downloaded .deb file):
+To install TUFLOW, download the desired package for the Linux distribution from the TUFLOW Downloads page and install the package using the appropriate package manager for the distribution.
+For example, on Ubuntu, the TUFLOW 2026 can be installed using the following command in the terminal (making sure to use the correct path to the downloaded .deb file):

 ulimit -s unlimited

 Linux file systems are typically case-sensitive, while Windows file systems are generally case-insensitive.
 This may cause problems when copying models built on Windows.
 A new command line argument has been added to allow TUFLOW on Linux to be less sensitive to the case in referenced file paths.
-This can be enabled with the following command -cs[level] where the level can be set to:
+This can be enabled with the following command -cs<level> (case sensitivity) where the level can be set to:

 For example, the following command runs the TUFLOW example model EG00_001.tcf with case-insensitivity enabled: